ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   - Path arg and token must agree on context ID
   - Request body must contain the new state of the context
 - `POST /contexts/{context_id}/uploads/`: Add a new `FileUpload` to an existing `UploadContext`
-  - Requires CreateFileUploadWorkOrder WOT
+  - Requires `CreateFileWorkOrder` token
   - Request body must contain the required file upload details
   - Path arg and token must agree on context ID, and alias must match between body and token
+- `GET /contexts/{context_id}/uploads/{file_id}/parts/{part_no}`: Get pre-signed S3 upload URL for file part
+  - Requires `UploadFileWorkOrder` token of type "upload"
+  - Path args and token must agree on context ID and file ID
 - `PATCH /contexts/{context_id}/uploads/{file_id}`: Conclude file upload in UCS
-  - Requires FileUploadWorkOrder WOT of type "close"
+  - Requires `UploadFileWorkOrder` token of type "close"
   - Sets the `FileUpload` status to `COMPLETE` and tells S3 to close the multipart upload.
   - Path args and token must agree on context ID and file ID
 - `DELETE /contexts/{context_id}/uploads/{file_id}`: Remove a `FileUpload` from the `UploadContext`
-  - Requires FileUploadWorkOrder WOT of type "delete"
+  - Requires `UploadFileWorkOrder` token of type "delete"
   - Deletes the `FileUpload` and tells S3 to cancel the multipart upload if applicable.
   - Path args and token must agree on context ID and file ID
-- `GET /contexts/{context_id}/uploads/{file_id}/parts/{part_no}`: Get pre-signed S3 upload URL for file part
-  - Requires FileUploadWorkOrder WOT of type "upload"
-  - Path args and token must agree on context ID and file ID

 #### Upload Orchestration Service:
+- `GET /contexts/{context_id}`: Retrieve an `UploadContext` by ID
+  - Signs a `ViewUploadContextWorkOrder` token and relays request to UCS
+  - Path arg and token must agree on context ID
 - `POST /contexts`: Create a new `UploadContext` and grant a claim for it for a user
   - Requires Data Steward Role
-  - Request body must contain at least one user ID (whether this is one ID or a list of IDs can be decided during implementation)
-  - Uses a self-issued WOT to instruct the UCS to create a new `UploadContext` via HTTP call
+  - Signs a `CreateUploadWorkOrder` token and relays request to the UCS
+  - Returns the ID of the newly created `UploadContext`
 - `PATCH /contexts/{context_id}`: Update the state of an `UploadContext`
   - Requires Data Steward Role *or* valid claim to the context
     - Only Data Stewards can do `LOCKED` -> `CLOSED` or `LOCKED` -> `OPEN`
     - Users are allowed to do `OPEN` -> `LOCKED`
   - Path arg and token must agree on context ID
   - Request body must include the properties to update.
 Empty body has no effect.
-  - In turn, calls the matching UCS endpoint
+  - Signs an `UpdateUploadContextWorkOrder` token and calls the matching UCS endpoint
 - `POST /access`: Grant user access to an `UploadContext`
   - Requires Data Steward Role
   - Instructs the CRS to create a new claim for each specified user